pixelprizm/CSCI-201_Final_Project_SimCity/README.md

 ####Known Issues
   - 1 restaurant not integrated (Tanner)
   - No collision detection in restaurants
-  - No parties and friend scenarios because we are a group of 5.
+  - (No parties and friend scenarios because we are a group of 5, not 7.)